When I started the Just Jill Shop, I wanted to fill it with high-quality and meaningful items.

 “I kept Her with me but I was afraid to lose Her, so I put Her on a string of beads and kept it me with me all the time,” she says.
 Wearing the bracelet provided her with so much joy and comfort that she started collecting other metals for her loved ones.”

-“They were for girlfriends that were going through really good stuff and really not so good stuff,” she explains.
+“They were for girlfriends that were going through really good stuff and really not-so-good stuff,” she explains.
 “The more I gave out the more it filled my happy bucket.
 Not only was I spreading love out, but it was also coming back to me.”

-One day, she wore the bracelet into a local shop that was owned by her friend.
+One day, she wore the bracelet in a local shop that was owned by her friend.
 Looking at the craftsmanship and design, her friend asked if she’d like to make a few and sell them in the shop.

 Jen mentioned it was more of a hobby—something she did therapeutically.
 But when her friend insisted, Jen made 25 bracelets and got a call a couple of hours later saying that they all sold out.